Fannie Mae Sustainable Communities Innovation Challenge

-The Challenge is a $10 million initiative launched late last year, aimed at developing collaborative, cross-sector approaches that advance sustainable communities to help address the nation’s affordable housing issues.
+The Challenge is a $10 million initiative launched in 2018, aimed at developing collaborative, cross-sector approaches that advance sustainable communities to help address the nation’s affordable housing issues.
 Phase 1 of the initiative focuses on supporting the research, design, and development of new ideas and innovative solutions at the intersection of affordable housing and employment and economic opportunities.

 Proposals were evaluated against a predetermined set of criteria and went through multiple rounds of review, including a semi-final review by an Expert Advisory Panel comprised of leaders from public, private, and nonprofit sectors.
 More information can be found at Fannie Mae’s Challenge website here.